search-icon

 Located in northeastern Italy, the Dolomites are a beautiful mountain range that are part of the Alps.
 Snow-capped mountain peaks, lush forests, and rolling hills make for a stunning setting while travelers hike and bike in the warmer months or ski and snowboard in the colder months.
 Top towns to visit include Bolzano, which has a medieval city center, and Merano, a spa town with beautiful terraced gardens at Trauttmansdorff Castle.

-Where to Stay in the Dolomites: San Luis Retreat Hotel & Lodges
+Where to Stay in Bolzano: San Luis Retreat Hotel & Lodges

 • Pisa

-Known around the world, the Leaning Tower of Pisa is the Tuscan city's most popular attraction.
+Known around the world as one of the must-see places in Italy, the Leaning Tower of Pisa is the Tuscan city's most popular attraction.
 It's a freestanding bell tower within the Pisa Cathedral complex, which began construction in 1173 and was completed nearly 200 years later.
 Today, the tower stands 185 feet high, and it has a 297-step spiral staircase inside that visitors can climb to the top.
 Due to soft ground at the foundation, the tower has a famous four-degree lean.
 Of course, no visit is complete without snapping a photo of yourself holding the tower up.

 Where to Stay in Pisa: Bologna Hotel Pisa